handsontable/handsontable/docs/next/guides/technical-specification/supported-browsers.md

 | QQ browser            |                     |

 ::: tip
-**Internet Explorer 11**

-The long-term support (LTS) version for supporting Internet Explorer 11 is Handsontable `11.x`, until at least the end of 2023.
+The LTS version for supporting Internet Explorer 11 is Handsontable `11.x`, and will be supported until at least the end of 2023.

-The latest Handsontable version that supports Internet Explorer 11 is [Handsontable `11.1`](https://github.com/handsontable/handsontable/releases/tag/11.1.0).
 :::